anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 You may not need to set up your lab’s own GCP Billing Account.
 It may be preferable for you to work with an account set up by your institution, your department, or a colleague.
 Additionally, some institutions may have existing relationships with Google Cloud third-party resellers who can assist you with your setup.

-> Check with your institutional procurement office for a preferred method to set up your Google Cloud Billing Accounts such as a third-party reseller or an existing account.
+> Check with your institutional procurement office for a preferred method to set up your Google Cloud Billing Accounts, such as a third-party reseller or an existing account.

 #### Plan out your configuration

-Before you start you will want to plan out your setup and:
+Before you start, you will want to plan out your setup and:

 1. Determine the Google ID to use to create your Terra account and log in to GCP.